TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

    subclasses will make future test refactorings infinitely easier.

 In some cases, the existing tests may have been written using the :mod:`doctest` module.
-If so, :mod:`doctest` provides a :class:`DocTestSuite` class that can automatically build :class:`unittest.TestSuite` instances from the existing :mod:`doctest`\ -based tests.
+If so, :mod:`doctest` provides a :class:`DocTestSuite` kundi that can automatically build :class:`unittest.TestSuite` instances kutoka the existing :mod:`doctest`\ -based tests.